Load Center vs. Panelboard: What’s the Difference?

 When would I choose a main lug only (MLO) panel instead of one with a main breaker?

 A main lug only (MLO) panel is used when it is not the first point of disconnect for the service.
-It is installed downstream from a main overcurrent protective device (OCPD), such as a main circuit breaker in upstream switchgear, a fused disconnect, or another panelboard with a main breaker.
-The MLO panel simply provides lugs for connecting the incoming feeder conductors, relying on the upstream device for overcurrent protection of the feeder and the panel itself.
+It is installed downstream from an upstream overcurrent protective device (for example, a main circuit breaker in switchgear or an upstream fused disconnect).
+The MLO panel provides lugs for connecting incoming feeder conductors and relies on the upstream device for overcurrent protection of the feeder and the panel.